UKHO/tfmodule-azure-routetable-hub-spoke/README.md

 variable "hop" {
   #description = "The type of hop you require in a array" ["VirtualNetworkGateway"]
 }
+variable "nexthopipaddress" {
+  description = "The next hop IP address in a array, this is only required if the next hop type is set to VirtualAppliance" }
 variable "subnets" {
  #description = "array contains names of subnets, the subnet array used on the tfmodule-azure-vnet-with-nsg fits this expected pattern"
 }